2020 U.S. ELECTION: What you need to know right now

 ON THE CAMPAIGN TRAIL

-- Reuters/Ipsos releases polling on battleground states, including Florida and Arizona (USA-ELECTION/BATTLEGROUND-POLL (GRAPHIC) 17:00ET/21:00GMT)
+- Reuters/Ipsos releases polling on battleground states, including Michigan and North Carolina (USA-ELECTION/BATTLEGROUND-POLL (GRAPHIC) 17:00ET/21:00GMT)

-- Biden makes his first stop since February in the battleground state of North Carolina
+- Trump holds a campaign rally at Pittsburgh International Airport in Moon Township, Pa.
+(19:00ET/23:00GMT)

+- Biden is expected to appear at an online fundraiser for financiers and another for the Indian American community.

 Refinitiv customers can find more 2020 U. S. Election content on the Election App (USPOL) on Eikon or Workspace.